okta/okta-auth-js/README.md

 > :link: web browser only <br>
 > :hourglass: async
+> :warning: Deprecated, this method could be removed in next major release, use [sdk.handleRedirect](#handleredirectoriginaluri) instead.

 Stores passed in tokens or tokens from redirect url into storage, then redirect users back to the [originalUri](#setoriginaluriuri).
 When using `PKCE` authorization code flow, this method also exchanges authorization code for tokens.
 By default it calls `window.location.replace` for the redirection.
 The default behavior can be overrided by providing [options.restoreOriginalUri](#configuration-options).
 By default, [originalUri](#getoriginaluristate) will be retrieved from storage, but this can be overridden by passing a value fro `originalUri` to this function in the 2nd parameter.

 > **Note:** `handleLoginRedirect` throws `OAuthError` or `AuthSdkError` in case there are errors during token retrieval.

+### `handleRedirect(originalUri?)`

+> :link: web browser only <br>
+> :hourglass: async

+Handle a redirect to the configured [redirectUri](#configuration-options) that happens on the end of [login](#signInWithRedirectoptions) flow, [enroll authenticator](#enrollauthenticatoroptions) flow or on an error.
+Stores tokens from redirect url into storage (for login flow), then redirect users back to the [originalUri](#setoriginaluriuri).
+When using `PKCE` authorization code flow, this method also exchanges authorization code for tokens.
+By default it calls `window.location.replace` for the redirection.
+The default behavior can be overrided by providing [options.restoreOriginalUri](#configuration-options).
+By default, [originalUri](#getoriginaluristate) will be retrieved from storage, but this can be overridden by specifying `originalUri` in the first parameter to this function.

+> **Note:** `handleRedirect` throws `OAuthError` or `AuthSdkError` in case there are errors during token retrieval or building URL to enroll authenticator.

 ### `setHeaders()`